-The focus of this Canadian website is on the activity and contribution of those who have described themselves, or who have advertised themselves to be, an architect, either amateur or professional, and it intentionally excludes those who work in a related trade such as a builder, contractor, entrepreneur, carpenter, surveyor or mason.
+The focus of this Canadian website is on the activity and contribution of those who have described themselves, or who have advertised themselves to be, an architect, either amateur or professional, and it intentionally excludes those who have worked in related trades such as that of builder, contractor, entrepreneur, carpenter, surveyor or mason.

 This website is intended to be an authoritative work of reference for the history of Canadian architecture during the study period of 1800 to 1950, and it contains biographies of over 2,800 architects who lived and worked in Canada as well as those architects who resided in the United States, Britain and elsewhere, and for whom it is now possible to link their names with buildings constructed in this country.

-This Dictionary website lists every Canadian building of importance between 1800 and 1950 whose architect can be identified, together with essential information on the date of the design, and the date of construction, alteration or demolition of the work.
-It is based on extensive original research conducted over a period of thirty-five years, much of it unpublished, and provides critically important information including the names of many Canadian architects previously unknown, as well as references to many buildings whose authorship is recorded nowhere else.
+This Dictionary website lists every Canadian building of importance erected between 1800 and 1950 whose architect can be identified, together with essential information on the date of the design, and the date of construction, alteration or demolition of the work.
+It is based on extensive original research conducted over a period of thirty-five years, much of it unpublished, and provides critically important information including the names of many Canadian architects previously unknown, as well as references to many buildings whose authorship is unrecorded in other sources.
 Every citation of fact is based on the original sources quoted in the entries.
-These entries include an accurate list of each architect's work, arranged in chronological order, and may also include an assessment of his or her place in Canadian architectural history and, where appropriate, is accompanied by a comment on the style and aesthetic quality of the work.
+These entries include an accurate list of each architect's work, arranged in chronological order, and may also include an assessment of his or her place in Canadian architectural history and, where appropriate, are accompanied by a comment on the style and aesthetic quality of the work.